rahee554/AF-MultiTenancy/docs/SMART_DOMAIN_RESOLVER.md

-# Smart Domain Resolver Middleware
+# 🎯 Smart Domain Resolver - Complete Guide

+## Overview

+The Smart Domain Resolver automatically detects whether a request is from a central domain (admin) or tenant domain, applying the appropriate context without requiring separate route definitions.

 ## The Problem This Solves